AdventLife.org

 • The disciples cried Do You not care? to a Jesus who was in the boat the whole time.
 What does that accusation reveal about what happens to our picture of God when circumstances become painful -- and what corrects it?

-• Job suffered without cause -- khinam.
-His friends insisted his suffering must be punishment for hidden sin.
-Why is that kind of theological explanation so persistent, and why does the book of Job push back against it so forcefully?
+• Job suffered without cause, yet his friends insisted it must be punishment for sin.
+Why is that kind of theological explanation so persistent -- and why does the book of Job push back against it so forcefully?

 • Job declared I know that my Redeemer lives from the middle of his worst suffering, before anything had changed.
 What is it about the resurrection hope specifically -- not just general hope in God -- that makes it capable of sustaining faith in that kind of darkness?